Public housing: Slovakia and Czechia

+Prefab housing in Lužiny, Prague, Czechia.

 Forms of housing projects may vary in Slovakia.
 In the former Czechoslovakia (now Czech Republic and Slovakia) during the communist era, a construction of large housing estates (sídlisko, sídliště) was an important part of building plans in the former Czechoslovakia.
 The government wanted to provide large quantities of fast and affordable housing and to slash costs by employing uniform designs over the whole country.
 They also sought to foster a "collectivist nature" in people.
 People living in these housing projects can either usually own their apartments or rent them, usually through a private landlord.
 There's usually a mix of social classes in these housing projects.

 United Kingdom

 A variety of social housing in Salford, Greater Manchester, England.

 Park Hill in Sheffield, Yorkshire, England.

-A local-authority 20-storey tower block in Cwmbran, South Wales.

 In the United Kingdom public housing is often referred to by the British public as "council housing" and "council estates", based on the historical role of district and borough councils in running public housing.
 Mass council house building began in about 1920 in order to replace older and dilapidated properties.
 This followed the 1919 'Addison' Act and the provision of central state subsidies; some local authority or municipal housing was provided before 1914.

 Housing was a major policy area under Wilson's Labour government, 1964 to 1970, with an accelerated pace of new building, as there was still a great deal of unfit housing needing replacement.
 Tower blocks, first built in the 1950s, featured prominently in this era.
 The proportion of council housing rose from 42% to 50% of the nation's housing total, while the number of council homes built increased steadily, from 119,000 in 1964 to 133,000 in 1965 and to 142,000 in 1966.

 Allowing for demolitions, 1.3 million new homes were built between 1965 and 1970.
 To encourage home ownership, the government introduced the Option Mortgage Scheme (1968), which made low-income house buyers eligible for subsidies (equivalent to tax relief on mortgage interest payments).
 This scheme had the effect of reducing housing costs for buyers on low incomes.

 Since the 1970s, non-profit housing associations have been operating an increasing share of social housing properties in the United Kingdom.
 From 1996 they have also been known as registered social landlords (RSLs), and public housing has been referred to as "social housing" to encompass both councils and RSLs.
 Despite being non-profit based, RSLs generally charge higher rents than councils.
 However, the Westminster government introduced a "rent re-structuring" policy for housing associations in England in 2002, which aimed to bring council and RSL rents into line in England by 2012.
 Local planning departments may require private-sector developers to offer "affordable housing" as a condition of planning permission (section 106 agreement).
 This accounts for another £700m of government funding each year for tenants in part of the United Kingdom.
 As of 2012, housing associations are now also referred to as "private registered providers of social housing" (PRPs).